Persik (endurance horse): History

 Persik was born on 1 April 1969 at the Tersk stud farm in Russia's Caucasus region.
 The stallion was acquired at an auction in Pyatigorsk, Russia, at the age of 4, in 1973, by Jean Cougul, a French breeder based in Vigoulet-Auzil, Haute-Garonne.
 With equestrian tourism on the rise in France, the Cévennes National Park, under the direction of Mr. Montjauze, set up a breeding program under the aegis of Yves Richardier and the Uzès National Stud, aimed at breeding horses suitable for mountain riding.
 After a few trials with Mérens, the Arabian horse was chosen to improve local horses.
 Persik was purchased by the Cévennes National Park in 1974 for 30,000 francs.
 Entrusted to Yves Richardier, he began a breeding career with mares of various origins and qualities, the vast majority of which were undocumented and of unknown origin.
 This program had two components: the creation of a union of endurance horse breeders (the future "Persikland", formalized in 1976) and the creation of a race modelled on the Tevis Cup Ride.

 The 130 km de Florac, later renamed the 160 km de Florac, the first endurance race to be held in France, was designed to promote breeding in the Cévennes National Park.
-In 1975, Persik, ridden and trained by Jean-Marie Fabre, won the first edition of this race in 6 h 25, averaging 6.92 m/s or 24.92 km/h.
+In 1975, Persik, ridden and trained by Jean-Marie Fabre, won the first edition of this race in 6 h 25, averaging 6.92 m/s.
 The following year, in the second edition of the raid, Persik again came first out of 27 competitors.
 Persik's fame as a stallion is largely due to these two races, as he did not race much.
 Unable to reconcile a career as a sport horse with the travel required by his activity as a breeding stallion, he experienced a number of health problems, perhaps due to the pace of his activities.

 In 1983, Persik won the national model and gait competition in his category.
 Until 1987, the stallion continued his breeding career without any particular objectives.
 He was leased by the syndicat des éleveurs de la Drôme, then by Gomarel Arabian's stud.
 From 1988, the breeders' objectives shifted to the production of purebred Arabian horses for top-level endurance racing.
 Persik was stationed for two consecutive seasons at the Picq-Vassas breeding farm, at La Pénarié on the Causse Noir, before the Cévennes National Park (run by Yves Richardier) led his career.
 From then on, Persik only covered Arabian mares.
 In 1989, an endurance team was created by the national park, exclusively with Persik's offspring born and bred by them.

 Persik was retired in 1991, under the care of Marie-Jose Barthe Richardier, breeding Indian Arabian's, in Saint-Affrique.
 The day after the World Equestrian Endurance Championship at Compiègne, in August 2000, he was crowned the world's best endurance sire, at the age of 32.
 As he grew older, Persik was exhausted by the climate of Mont Aigoual.
 He died on 24 August 2001.